 NEXUS member Garry Kvistad is into chimes.
-He is the founder and CEO of Woodstock Chimes and he created the beautiful out-sized wind chimes that are used in NEXUS’ signature piece From me flows what you call Time by Toru Takemitsu.
+He is the founder and CEO of From me flows what you call Time by Toru Takemitsu.
 How did this come to be?
 Allow me to share with you the oft-repeated “landfill lawnchair tale”.

 In the early 1970s Garry was teaching at Northern Illinois University and while there he enrolled in a course on instrument making.
 Being short on cash for his new hobby, he visited a local landfill site, looking for any type of metal with a quality sound to it.
 He spied a pile of discarded lawn chairs, and the rest (as they say) is history.
 Garry used the tubular metal to craft a metallophone (much like a xylophone but made with metal rather than wood).
 Garry says he actually played The Chair-o-phone (at least, that’s my term for it!) on tour along with other instruments he had made.
 To find a soundbyte of the melodius lawn chair, visit the “About Us” section of his website and scroll down to A History of Woodstock Chimes: The Adapted Lawn Chair Story.